 - Painting the watercolor base, both mushrooms, and the ground

-How to trace
+How to transfer line art

 - Turn the tracing paper over.